Nika Khorkheli

-Nika Khorkheli (ნიკა ხორხელი; born 9 September 2001) is a Georgian professional footballer who plays as a winger for Erovnuli Liga club Iberia 1999, on loan from Samgurali.
+Nika Khorkheli (ნიკა ხორხელი; born 9 September 2001) is a Georgian professional footballer who plays as a winger for Erovnuli Liga club Samgurali.

+He is the winner of the national league with Iberia 1999.

 Club career

 Khorkheli grew up at the Dinamo Tbilisi's academy.
 After several seasons spent at Dinamo-2, Gori and Spaeri, in early 2021 he joined Erovnuli Liga 2 club Sioni Bolnisi and helped them win the league in the same season.
 Khorkheli opened his goal-scoring account in the top tier in a 2–1 home win against Gagra on 3 April 2022.
 He finished the season as the team's topscorer with nine goals, although this circumstance did not prevent Sioni from relegation.

 In December 2022, Khorkheli signed for Samgurali on a three-year deal and scored a brace in his debut game against Gagra on 26 February 2023.

 On 5 February 2024, Khorkheli was loaned to Israeli Premier League club Beitar Jerusalem.
 He returned to Samgurali at half season to spend the rest of 2024 there.

 In February 2025, Khorkheli signed a year-long loan deal with Georgia's reigning champions Iberia 1999 with an option to buy.
+He made 11 league appearances and lifted the champion's cup at the end of the season.